Frank Rainieri: Early life

-Rainieri was born in Santo Domingo into a family with tradition in hospitality.
+Rainieri was born in Puerto Plata into a family with tradition in hospitality.
 His paternal grandparents, Isidoro Rainieri and Bianca Franceschini, migrated from Bologna, northern Italy, to northern Dominican Republic, and established two hotels, one in Puerto Plata and the other in Santiago; they had more than 10 children.
 His parents were Francisco Rainieri (who was born in Bologna, Italy and migrated when he was a child) and Venecia Marranzini Lepore (born in San Juan de la Maguana to Italian immigrants Orazio Michelo Marranzini and Inmaccolatta Lepore, who migrated as children with their respective families, all of them natives of Santa Lucia di Serino, in southern Italy).

-He went to college in Philadelphia at Saint Joseph's College, now Saint Joseph's University, finalizing them at APEC University, in Santo Domingo.
+He went to college in Philadelphia at Saint Joseph's College, now Saint Joseph's University, finalizing them at Universidad APEC, in Santo Domingo.

 He married Haydée Modesta Kuret Pacheco, whose father was a Lebanese migrant and her mother is Dominican.
 She was Miss Dominican Republic contestant for Miss World 1971.
 They are the parents of 3 children.